Working with Collaborators

-When you develop a site using Velo, you may want other people to collaborate on the site or you may want to transfer the site to someone else but maintain your ability to collaborate on it.
+When you develop a site, you may want other people to collaborate on the site or you may want to transfer the site to someone else but maintain your ability to collaborate on it.

-You can let other people collaborate on your site's code and functionality by adding them as Collaborators to your site.
-It is not necessary to transfer ownership of the site to them.
+You can let other people collaborate on your site's code and functionality by adding them as collaborators to your site.
+It isn't necessary to transfer ownership of the site to them.

 Collaborators need to be assigned a role that has Edit Site permissions to be able to edit the site and add or edit code.
 It is not necessary to give a collaborator Publish permissions for them to be able to edit the site code.
 Note that if the collaborator adds functionality that can only be tested on the live site, they won't be able to test it.

 You also may want to do more development that needs testing after the site has been published and is live.
-You may not want visitors to the site to access the pages that are under development and being tested.
+You probably don't want visitors to the site to access the pages that are under development and being tested.

 To test and maintain a site developed for another user: